Hannah Taylor accepts instructions across all areas of Chambers’ work with a particular interest in environmental, planning, and public work.

 Expertise

-Hannah Taylor is keen to build up a planning and environmental practice, with a particular interest in environmental work.
+Hannah Taylor has a growing planning and environmental practice, with a particular interest in environmental work.

-- Luton And District Association For the Control of Aircraft Noise v Secretary of State for Transport (ongoing) – Led by Estelle Dehon KC and Ruchi Parekh, representing a community action group in a challenge to the decision by the Secretary of State to grant a development consent order for the proposed expansion of Luton Airport.
+- Luton And District Association for the Control of Aircraft Noise v Secretary of State for Transport – Led by Estelle Dehon KC and Ruchi Parekh, Hannah represented the Claimant in a judicial review challenging the decision by the Secretary of State to grant a development consent order for the proposed expansion of Luton Airport.
+The grounds of challenge included the scope of climate impacts that need to be assessed in light of the judgment in R (on the application of Finch) v Surrey County Council and others.

 During pupillage, Hannah assisted Nina Pindham with: